george-pearson/website-jekyll/README.md

 # Blog

-This is a blog created by George Pearson, [https://georgepearson.co.uk](https://georgepearson.co.uk).
+This is an old blog created by George Pearson, [https://georgepearson.co.uk](https://georgepearson.co.uk).

 ## This was set up using:
  - [Jekyll](https://jekyllrb.com/)